omarmagdy217/RegistrationPage/README.md

 - If link don't respond, then check this one >> [knocked-down-drags.000webhostapp.com](http://knocked-down-drags.000webhostapp.com/)

-**This a task assigned by INTCore company concering an internship**
+**This a task assigned by INTCore company concerning an internship**

 - Task Details: